SAP-samples/cloud-nodejs-oflm/README.md

     npm run deploy
     ```
 14. For deploying the UI and approuter, go to the `approuter` folder.
 Open `manifest.yaml`.
 15. Replace the values of `product-service` & `logistics-service` with the application URL of your deployed `product-service` and `logistics-service`.
-Replace the `api-endpoint` in tenant-host-pattern with the API endpoint of your subaccount.
+Replace the `api-endpoint` in tenant-host-pattern with the API endpoint of your subaccount and deploy the UI using the command `cf push`.
 16. Now launch the deployed approuter application.
 This will return the error: `Forbidden`, since we don't have roles assigned to the user.
 We need to create a role collection and assign it to a user.
 17. Go to your **subaccount > Role Collections** and choose **+** to create a role collection.
 18. Give it a name.
 Now open it and choose **Edit**.